JuanAracena/OnlineLearningPlatform/README.md

 ﻿# OnlineLearningPlatform

 ## Description
 This project is a web-based learning platform that allows users to create study tools like interactive flashcards, exams, and study games.
-The goal of the project is to provide users with a more accessible way of making learning tool to aide their education.
+The goal of the project is to provide users with a more accessible way of making learning tools to aide their education.
 A user has to create an account using an email to save their content in a database.

 ## Technology Used
 ### Backend